awsdocs/amazon-opensearch-service-developer-guide/doc_source/es-vpc.md

 Placing an Amazon ES domain within a VPC enables secure communication between Amazon ES and other services within the VPC without the need for an internet gateway, NAT device, or VPN connection\.
 All traffic remains securely within the AWS Cloud\.
 Because of their logical isolation, domains that reside within a VPC have an extra layer of security when compared to domains that use public endpoints\.

 To support VPCs, Amazon ES places an endpoint into either one or two subnets of your VPC\.
 A *subnet* is a range of IP addresses in your VPC\.
-If you enable [zone awareness](es-managedomains.md#es-managedomains-zoneawareness) for your domain, Amazon ES places an endpoint into two subnets\.
+If you enable [multiple Availability Zones](es-managedomains.md#es-managedomains-multiaz) for your domain, Amazon ES places an endpoint into two subnets\.
 The subnets must be in different Availability Zones in the same region\.
-If you don't enable zone awareness, Amazon ES places an endpoint into only one subnet\.
+If you only use one Availability Zone, Amazon ES places an endpoint into only one subnet\.

-The following illustration shows the VPC architecture if zone awareness is not enabled\.
+The following illustration shows the VPC architecture for one Availability Zone\.

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/elasticsearch-service/latest/developerguide/images/VPCNoZoneAwareness.png)

-The following illustration shows the VPC architecture if zone awareness is enabled\.
+The following illustration shows the VPC architecture for two Availability Zones\.

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/elasticsearch-service/latest/developerguide/images/VPCZoneAwareness.png)